pingcap/docs-tidb-operator/en/backup-to-gcs-using-br.md

     select VARIABLE_NAME, VARIABLE_VALUE from mysql.tidb where VARIABLE_NAME like "tikv_gc_life_time";
     ```

-    In the output of the command above, if the value of `tikv_gc_lifetime` is still larger than expected (usually 10m), it means TiDB Operator failed to automatically recover the value.
+    In the output of the command above, if the value of `tikv_gc_lifetime` is still larger than expected (10m by default), it means TiDB Operator failed to automatically recover the value.
 Therefore, you need to set `tikv_gc_lifetime` back to the previous value manually:

     {{< copyable "sql" >}}